hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250604810v2-dissecting-logical-reasoning-in-llms-a-fine-grained-evaluation-and-s.md

 ---
 layout: default
-title: Dissecting Logical Reasoning in LLMs: A Fine-Grained Evaluation and Supervision Study
+title: "Dissecting Logical Reasoning in LLMs: A Fine-Grained Evaluation and Supervision Study"
 ---

 # Dissecting Logical Reasoning in LLMs: A Fine-Grained Evaluation and Supervision Study